andmer/easymake/README.md

 Now you must be wondering why?
 How did easymake decide to pick `test/multiply.cpp` rather than `main.cpp`?
 Behind the magic is the timestamps of the entry files.
 If there&rsquo;s more than one entry and the user did&rsquo;t specify which one to pick, The entry file with the newest timestamp will be picked by easymake automatically.

-If you need to specify the `ENTRY` explicitly, pick main.cpp for example, use the command `make ENTRY=main.cpp`:
+If you need to specify the `ENTRY` explicitly, pick main.cpp for example, use the command `make ENTRY=main.cpp` simply `make ENTRY=m` :

     [root@VM_6_207_centos entries]# make ENTRY=main.cpp
     g++ -o bin/target bin/main.o bin/math/add.o bin/math/multiply.o  -static